xinjli/transphone/README.md

 ### Tokenizer interface

-The tokenizer has a similar interface as HuggingFace tokenizer, which converts a string into each languages' phonemes
+The tokenizer converts a string into each languages' phonemes

+It will use the following strategy to decide pronunciation

+- it will first lookup lexicon dictionary for pronunciation (from Wikitionary)
+- try identifying rule-based transducer from [Epitran](https://github.com/dmort27/epitran) if supported.
-The tokenizer will first lookup lexicon dictionary for pronunciation, it will fall back to the G2P engine if lexicon is not available.
-Currently, more than 200 languages have lexicon available inside.
+- fall back to the G2P engine if both previous options are not available.

+Currently, more than 200 languages have lexicon available inside, about 100 languages have epitran supported.
 Other languages will use G2P instead.

 ```python
 In [1]: from transphone import read_tokenizer